 Things have changed when it comes to creating Nia routines, but one thing has not: the somatic delivery of a pleasure-based workout that works!

 Over this past weekend, we have been taping the upcoming Nia Routine “Flow.”
-I had the privilege to work with the lead choreographer, Nia Trainer Kelle Rae Oien from Sante Fe, California.
+I had the privilege to work with the lead choreographer, Nia Trainer Kelle Rae Oien from Sante Fe, New Mexico.
 What a joy to work with her and to collaborate to create this body of work to be shared not only with the current Nia community, with the general public at large.

 Working together is a process of giving and receiving.
 It requires looking at the end goal, the bigger picture, which means, “There is more to consider than you the choreographer and your likes and dislikes.”
 Understanding this comes from letting go of ego and from stepping into the process of creating choreography with a “martial attitude”.
 Kelle did this masterfully, making the process of collaboration easy, enjoyable, fun, and efficient.
 We both learned a lot.